SJTU-IPADS/PowerInfer/README.md

 - x86-64 CPU (with AVX2 instructions) on Linux
 - x86-64 CPU and NVIDIA GPU on Linux
-- Apple M Chips on macOS
+- Apple M Chips on macOS (As we do not optimize for Mac, the performance improvement is not significant now.)

 ## Getting Started